The Future of ERP

 A good SI is a true solution provider.
 Their goal is to learn your business’s current challenges as well as future goals in order to recommend the best course of action.
 Because SIs work with multiple modern cloud solutions, they know which combination of products is best in each situation.
 Instead of pushing for a particular manufacturer’s products, they will assess your overall function and suggest the ideal combination of products.

-Partner with a Super or Agnostic Solution Integrator, Not Traditional Service Firm
+Partner with a Super or Agnostic Solution Integrator, Not a Traditional Service Firm

 Considering both take the same amount of time and are virtually equal in cost – would you rather pick up your morning cup of coffee from a specialized, boutique coffee shop, or a traditional mass producer?